waleedyousaf07/basic-programming/README.md

   We can use `Object.assign` or `spread` to avoid mutation.

+### DOM

+    const btn = document.querySelector('button');
+    btn.addEventListener('click', () => {
+      alert('Clicked!');

+      let pElem = document.createElement('p');
+      pElem.textContent = 'This is a newly-added paragraph.';
+      document.body.appendChild(pElem);
+    });

+### Time and Space Complexity (BigO)

 ### Asynchronous

+Some actions may take time like fetching data from api, video streaming etc. To overcome these, we use `async callbacks` or `promises` which keeps the task in the background and continue main program execution and responds/notifies when the task is completed.
+Now as JS is `single threaded`, the async operations which are in-progress in the background are pushed in an `event queue` which runs after the `main thread` has finished processing.
+The queued operations finish asap and return their result to js environment.

 ### Synchronous

+While each operation is being processed, rendering is blocked.

 ### Async await

 ### Promise

+The promise is an object representing the completion or failure of the async operation.
+They are essentially a returned object to which you attach callback functions, rather than having to pass callbacks into a function.

+Advantages of promise over conventional callbacks:
+- Can `chain multiple async operations` together using `multiple .then()` operations, passing the result of one into the next one as an input.
+- Promise callbacks are always called in the `strict order` they are placed in the `event queue`.
+- `Error handling` is much `better` — all errors are handled by a `single .catch()` block at the end of the block.
+- Promises `avoid inversion of control`, unlike old-style callbacks, which lose full control of how the function will be executed when passing a callback to a third-party library.

+      doSomething()
+      .then(result => doSomethingElse(result))
+      .then(newResult => doThirdThing(newResult))
+      .then(finalResult => {
+        console.log(`Got the final result: ${finalResult}`);
+      })
+      .catch(failureCallback);

+  Important: `Always return results`, otherwise callbacks won't catch the result of a previous promise

+### Threads

+A thread is basically a `single process` that a program can use to complete tasks.
+Each thread can only do a `single task at once`.
+Each task `will run sequentially`; a task has to complete before the next one can be started.

+Many computers now have `multiple cores`, so can do multiple things at once.
+Programming `languages that can support multiple threads` can use multiple cores to complete `multiple tasks simultaneously`.

+`JS is single threaded`.
+Means everything runs on the main thread.
+Although, now `Web workers` allow you to send some of the js processing off to a `separate thread`, called a `worker` so that you `can run multiple js chunks` simultaneously.
+You'd generally use a worker to run `expensive processes off the main thread` so that user interaction is `not blocked`.
+The worker thread can perform tasks `without interfering with the user interface`.

+### Web Workers

+When `executing scripts` in an HTML page, the page becomes `unresponsive` until the script is finished.

+A web worker is a JavaScript that `runs in the background`, independently of other scripts, `without affecting the performance` of the page.
+You can `continue to do whatever` you want: clicking, selecting things, etc., while the `web worker runs in the background`.

+A worker is an object created using a `constructor (e.g. Worker())` that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in `another global context` that is different from the current window.
+Thus, using the `window shortcut` to get the current global scope (instead of self) within a Worker will `return an error`.

+The worker `context` is represented by a `DedicatedWorkerGlobalScope object` in the case of `dedicated workers (standard workers that are utilized by a single script; shared workers use SharedWorkerGlobalScope)`.
+A dedicated worker is only accessible from the script that `first spawned` it, whereas `shared workers` can be accessed from `multiple scripts`.

+You can run whatever code you like inside the worker thread, with some exceptions.
+For example, you `can't directly manipulate the DOM` from inside a worker, or use some default methods and `properties of the window`  or the `parent`.
+But you can use a large number of items available under window, including WebSockets, and data storage mechanisms like IndexedDB.

+Data is sent between workers and the main thread via a system of messages — both sides send their messages using the postMessage() method, and respond to messages via the onmessage event handler (the message is contained within the Message event's data attribute.)
+The data is copied rather than shared.

+If you need to immediately terminate a running worker from the main thread, you can do so by calling the worker's terminate method.

+    var myWorker = new Worker('worker.js');
+    myWorker.terminate();

+Problem:
+- Not able to access the DOM — you can't get a worker to directly do anything to update the UI.

+### Blob

 ### Binding